Everything you need to know about Octopath Traveler 2

 Octopath Traveler 2 uses the same formula established in the first game, with turn-based battles, a massive world map, path actions for each character, and plenty of sidequests.
 If you’re unfamiliar with the first game combat is standard turn-based battles, but with a twist known as the Break & Boost system.

 Path Actions, on the other hand, are specific abilities unique to each character that can be used for a variety of things, like challenging NPCs to a duel or pickpocketing.
 This time around each character will have two different path actions that are tied to the new day/night cycle.
-So far Square Enix has detailed the path actions of two different characters: Hikari and Agnea.
+So far Square Enix has detailed the path actions of four different characters; Hikari, Agnrea, Partitio, and Osvald.

 During the day Hikari can challenge NPCs to a duel, which can lead to him learning new skills used in battle.
 At night he can Bribe NPCs to get access to information and areas.
 Agnea’s Path Action during the day is Allure, which can be used to convince NPCs to accompany you and aid in battle.
 At night Agnea can use Entreat, which sometimes convinces NPCs to give you times.